MaastrichtU-IDS/best-practices/website/docs/git-tutorial.md

 ### Check the `.git` folder

-Checkout `.git/config` file to find where your `git` repository configuration is stored
+Checkout `.git/config` file to find where your `git` repository configuration is stored.
+All files related to git (configurations, files diffs, commits) are stored in this folder.

 ---